-Wealth Management revenue has generally benefitted from growth in average fee-based client assets, which was impacted by market conditions, and volume growth in loans over the period.
-The higher interest rate environment also favourably impacted revenue over the majority of the period.
-The revenue of RBC Brewin Dolphin has been included since the acquisition closed on September 27, 2022.
+Wealth Management revenue has generally benefitted from growth in average fee-based client assets, which was impacted by market conditions.
 On July 3, 2023, we completed the sale of the European asset servicing activities of RBC Investor Services and its associated Malaysian centre of excellence.
 The fourth quarter of 2023 reflected impairment losses on our interest in an associated company.